Joseph Michael: Sanctuary: 2017–present

 Michael became the touring singer of Sanctuary after the death of lead vocalist Warrel Dane in December 2017.
 Michael toured with them in 2018, as part of a farewell tour to pay tribute to Dane.
 In May 2019, the band announced that they were continuing with Michael as their lead singer, and were working on a new full-length album titled Transmutation.
 At the same time, Sanctuary confirmed that they would be embarking on further European and North American tours that year.

 Other work

 Michael co-wrote "LMFAO" by Dez Cleo which was featured on the soundtrack of the 2013 horror-comedy film Fright Night 2: New Blood.
 In 2019, he recorded a cover of Savatage's "Chance" along with Van Williams, Anthony Crawford, Joey Concepcion, Alex Nasla, and Will Wallner.

 Michael recorded lead vocals for the band Omery Rising, and was featured on the 2014 single "Lady Snow", and their debut album The Rising (2015).
 He was also the vocalist for Omicida, recording their debut album Certain Death.

-Singing style
+Artistry

 Michael is known for his operatic heavy metal singing style, and wide vocal range.
 His voice has been favorably compared with singers Bruce Dickinson, Daniel Gildenlöw and Ronnie James Dio.
 In an interview with Decibel, he cited artists like Dream Theater, Type O Negative, King Diamond and Guns N' Roses as influences on his singing style.